arjanchaudharyy/arjanchaudharyy/README.md

 # Yoo,
 I'm 14 and a self proclaimed cybersecurity researcher.
 <br>I'm building the next gen SAAS model for AppSec.  <br>
-I have hacked Google, MSI, EA, NBA, Stanford, Twitch and 20-25 more corps <br>
+I have hacked Google, MSI, EA, NBA, Stanford, Twitch, SOS and 20-25 more corps in the last 55 days. <br>

 ## 🌐 Socials: